 “I am sixth-generation.
 This is our home,” she said.
 “That bridge I literally drove yesterday.
 My mom drove it at 3 a.m. before it was washed out.”

-Yellowstone officials were evacuating the northern part of the park, where roads may remain impassable for a substantial length of time, park Superintendent Cam Sholly said in a statement.
+On Monday, Yellowstone officials evacuated the northern part of the park, where roads may remain impassable for a substantial length of time, park Superintendent Cam Sholly said in a statement.

 But the flooding affected the rest of the park, too, with park officials warning of yet higher flooding and potential problems with water supplies and wastewater systems at developed areas.

-The rains hit right as summer tourist season was ramping up.
+The rains hit during the high tourism season.
 June, at the onset of an annual wave of over 3 million visitors that doesn’t abate until fall, is one of Yellowstone’s busiest months.

 Yellowstone got 2.5 inches (6 centimeters) of rain Saturday, Sunday and into Monday.
 The Beartooth Mountains northeast of Yellowstone got as much as 4 inches (10 centimeters), according to the National Weather Service.

 In south-central Montana, flooding on the Stillwater River stranded 68 people at a campground.
 Stillwater County Emergency Services agencies and crews with the Stillwater Mine rescued people Monday from the Woodbine Campground by raft.
-Some roads in the area are closed due to flooding and residents have been evacuated.
+Some roads in the area are closed because of flooding and residents have been evacuated.

 “We will be assessing the loss of homes and structures when the waters recede,” the sheriff’s office said in a statement.